2025 Liverpool parade attack: Investigation

 Merseyside Police said they had detained a 53-year-old white British man who was from West Derby and that counter-terrorism police were supporting their investigation.
 He was arrested at the scene, and is believed by police to be the driver of the vehicle.
-The vehicle involved in the incident was reported to be a grey Ford Galaxy.
 Police said they were treating the incident as isolated and not related to terrorism.

 Reuters said that police were "unusually quick to give a description of the man they arrested" to head off speculation of a religious motive after riots took place following misinformation spread about the 2024 Southport stabbings.
-According to Jonathan Hall KC, the UK Government's Independent Reviewer of Terrorism Legislation, the decision should set a precedent for transparency in almost all future incidents.
+According to Jonathan Hall KC, the government's Independent Reviewer of Terrorism Legislation, the decision should set a precedent for transparency in almost all future incidents.

 Merseyside Police said in a press conference at 3:30 pm on 27 May that the man detained had been arrested on suspicion of attempted murder, dangerous driving and driving while unfit through drugs.
-It is believed the driver was able to access Water Street by following an ambulance that was responding to a suspected heart attack for which the road block was temporarily lifted.
+However, later, it was found that Doyle was neither intoxicated through drink or drugs.

+Doyle's vehicle was seized and examined.
+Vehicle experts found there were no significant defects that would have impacted the control of the vehicle.
+Footage from the dashboard camera demonstrated that Doyle was lucid throughout and did not suffer a medical episode.

 Water Street was reopened on the morning of 28 May.
 The same day police reported they had been given more time to question the suspect.
+When Doyle was interviewed, he claimed that he acted in a "blind panic" and was "in fear of his life" because of the behaviour of some of the people in the crowd towards him.

 Police reviewing CCTV identified the car being driven along Dale Street, which leads into Water Street and was also densely packed with crowds at the time, shortly before the incident on Water Street.